marilevay/drop_simulations/README.md

 # Drop rebound at low Weber number
-This repository provides a python version of the MATLAB scripts from [this repository](https://github.com/harrislab-brown/LowWeberDropRebound?tab=readme-ov-file) for simulating the dynamics of liquid droplets impacting solid substrates.
+This repository provides a Julia version of the Python scripts from [this repository](https://github.com/harrislab-brown/LowWeberDropRebound?tab=readme-ov-file) for simulating the dynamics of liquid droplets impacting solid substrates.
 The code systematically explores droplet deformation, spreading, rebound behaviors, and other key physical phenomena, capturing detailed dynamics through numerical simulations.

 ## Overview
 The project models the complex behavior of liquid droplets when they impact solid surfaces, capturing phenomena like maximum spreading, bounce optimization, energy transfer, and shape deformation using a numerical approach based on spherical harmonics and Newton-Raphson methods.
 It includes simulation sweeps for parameter exploration such as Weber number (`We`), Bond number (`Bo`), and Ohnesorge number (`Oh`).

-# Python Code
+# Julia Code
 Simulations can be run in bulk sweeps or individually.
+Different from Python, Julia is a JIT compiled language, and details of its installation can be found [here](https://julialang.org/install/).
+It will be necessary to install additional packages depending on your current package configuration.
+Instructions on package installation through the command line can be found [here](https://how.dev/answers/how-to-install-julia-packages-via-command-line).

 ## For Simulation Sweeps
-To perform simulation sweeps, use the [drop_simulations_sweep.py](https://github.com/Katiekuehr/Drop_Simulations/blob/main/drop_simulations_sweep.py) script.
+To perform simulation sweeps, use the `sweep_plots.jl` script from this folder [drop_simulations_sweep](https://github.com/Katiekuehr/Drop_Simulations/blob/main/drop_simulations_sweep.py).

 The function `plot_and_save()` can be called with either **dimensional parameters** (`rho_in_CGS`= fluid density, `sigma_in_CGS` = surface tension, `nu_in_GCS` = kinematic viscosity, `V_in_CGS` = initial velocity) or **non-dimensional parameters** (`Bond`, `Web`, `Ohn`) along with `R_in_CGS`.

 - `plot_and_save()` runs a single simulation for the given input parameters and saves the resulting data and plots in the following directory structure:
-  - **Main directory:** `desktop_path = 'Mode_Convergence_R={R_in_CGS}_modes={n_thetas}_Web={We}'`
+  - **Main directory:** `desktop_path = 'drop_simulations_sweep/Mode_Convergence_R={R_in_CGS}_modes={n_thetas}_Web={We}'`
   - **Subdirectory:** `folder_name = 'simulation_We={We}_Oh={Oh}_Bo={Bo}_modes={n_thetas}'`

 Both `desktop_path` and `folder_name` are automatically created in this structure, with the `folder_name` placed inside `desktop_path`.